ConacBreslin/inginuity/README.md

 A facility for users to rate gins and distilleries (the static ratings were removed for the site as it was felt they did not add benefit to the site but were left in the model for future use).
 The ability to sign in using social media.
 The ability to filter, not just sort boththe distilleries and gins.
+Currently the only alert to needing to be over the legal age to buy alcohol is a small tooltip when the user hovers over the checkout button.
+I would like an onload modal before the user enters the site confimrming that they are over the legal age to buy alcohol in their country.
+I added an onload modal that appeared every time the user landed on the landing page but it was felt this was poor user experience when the user returned there andthis would need to be improved before inclusion.

 ## Database architecture
 The default Django sqlite database  was used during developemnt.